 One of the pools at Gold Bug Hot Springs out of Salmon, Idaho

 We have had some great soaks in beautiful Idaho hot springs.
-Bonneville Hot Springs near Lowman has an old-fashion white bathtub in a wooden shack, and the hike to Weir Creek Hot Springs passes through cedar trees.
+Bonneville Hot Springs near Lowman has an old-fashioned white bathtub in a wooden shack, and the hike to Weir Creek Hot Springs passes through cedar trees.
 Goldbug is our favorite for so many reasons.
 To be able to sit under waterfalls in pools with perfect temperature and look down a gorgeous, open valley is relaxation at its finest and pure heaven.
 Makes you downright proud to live in Idaho!

 After this soak and the hot hike back to the truck, we drove to Salmon and hung out in the library for a couple of hours to cool off.